pingcap/docs-cn/dev/reference/sql/statements/explain.md

 +---------------------+----------+------+-------------------------------------------------------------+
 3 rows in set (0.00 sec)
 ```
+If you do not specify the `FORMAT`, or specify `FORMAT = "row"`, `EXPLAIN` statement will output the results in a tabular format.
+See [Understand the Query Execution Plan](https://pingcap.com/docs/dev/reference/performance/understanding-the-query-execution-plan/) for more information.

 In addition to the MySQL standard result format, TiDB also supports DotGraph and you need to specify `FORMAT = "dot"` as in the following example:

 ```sql